Southland Wind Farm: Original proposal by Wind Prospect and Genesis

 The project was originally proposed by Wind Prospect CWP (NZ) Ltd in 2008.
 Wind Prospect's initial proposal was for a 150MW wind farm (50 turbines of 3MW each).
 The project was purchased by Genesis Energy Limited in June 2010.
 But by 2011 Genesis said the project was not a priority as the company focused its attention elsewhere, such as a wind farm in Wairarapa.
 The project had already attracted opposition, such as from the West Catlins Preservation Society which had concerns about the visual impact.

 Revived proposal by Contact Energy

 In 2023 the proposal was revived by Contact Energy.
 It would be Contact's first wind power station.
-This new version initially proposed 50 turbines, but this was later increased to 55.
+This new version initially proposed 50 turbines, later increased to 55.
 Contact said that if approved, construction would start in 2025.
 The project was initially estimated to cost $700 m to $900 m, though by November 2023 this was revised to $1 billion.